dflook/terraform-aws-acm-certificate/README.md

 - Type: string

 The ARN of the certificate.
-When `validate` is true, the certificate will have been issued.
+When `wait_for_validation` is true, the certificate will have been issued.
-When `validate` is false, the certificate may not have been issued yet.
+When `wait_for_validation` is false, the certificate may not have been issued yet.

 ### `common_name`